ruvild/QA-Automation-Portfolio/README.md

 ![ETL Data Flow](images/Data_Flow.png)

 *Figure 2: Power Query architecture demonstrating the merger of multiple API streams (MEXC, Pionex, CoinGecko) into a unified data model.*

-> **Note on Pipeline Robustness:** Figure 2 illustrates the system's error-handling state.
-The "Not Loaded" indicators demonstrate the system's ability to identify and flag missing local data sources without compromising the integrity of the existing dataset.